 In the major cities in Indonesia, traffic is a pain point.
 However, in the capital city of Jakarta, traffic is so bad, the government mandates a “no car day” every other Sunday from 6 am to 12 am on the main avenue.

-Ex-pats living in Bali can experience a very high quality of life.
-There are many places in Asia that have spectacular beaches, nightlife, interesting people, great food, and warm weather (my personal criterion for a ‘living flag’) Bali stands out as a place that has them all in abundance.
+Expats living in Bali can experience a very high quality of life.
+There are many places in Asia that have spectacular beaches, nightlife, interesting people, great food, and warm weather Bali stands out as a place that has them all in abundance.

-You might think that the island of Bali, located between the islands of Java and Lomback, in Indonesia, is nothing but a tourist destination, but there are a surprising number of western entrepreneurs doing business there, mostly via the internet.
+You might think that the island of Bali, located between the islands of Java and Lombok, in Indonesia, is nothing but a tourist destination, but there are a surprising number of western entrepreneurs doing business there.

-The internet makes it possible to set up a business in Indonesia without having to set up an official Indonesian business, the process of which is detailed below.
-Many ex-pats enjoy a comfortable lifestyle living in Indonesia ex-porting the goods and wares of the Island back home to Australia, or other places abroad.
+Many expats enjoy a comfortable lifestyle living in Indonesia exporting the goods and wares of the Island back home to Australia, or other places abroad.

 The better ways to stay longer term are to set up a social visa which comes with a stay of six months, but only one entry, meaning you can only enter the country one time, and cannot leave even once for those 6 months you are on the social visa.

 Another option is a business ‘investor’ visa which gives a considerably longer stay and is much more flexible.
 An Investor Visa is not to be confused with a work permit which includes permission to stay and work, which is called a Kitas, and is more difficult to obtain.
-The best way to live long term in Bali might be a business Visa.
-A business visa is not the same as a work permit, or Kitas.
+The best way to stay long-term in Bali might be a business visa.
 In general, a business needs to be capitalized with at least 100k USD.
-Further, there will be other, associated costs of doing business, and most likely, your business won’t make much money.
+Furthermore, there will be other associated costs of doing business.

 Hindu Balinese aren’t supposed to use fire, and many fast on this date.
 The reason for Nyepi?
 People believe that the evil spirits are scared away by the parades with monsters the day before, and the next day they return to the island and see no one there, the people are safe for another year.

-The island of Bali has about 4 million Balinese citizens who are mostly Hindu are devout, and shrines or temples can be found on what feels like every street.
+The island of Bali has about 4 million Balinese citizens who are mostly Hindu, and shrines or temples can be found on what feels like every street.
 The architecture in Bali is truly amazing, a style all its own.
-I was on my own constant search for style, and I wanted to see if Bali could get net me a custom suit for $500 USD.

 How to set up a company in Indonesia

 It’s difficult to start a business as an official Indonesian company.
 You need about $100,000+ and to inject that money in the bank account (or bonds) and you can’t just withdraw that money right away.
 This would enable you to get a KITAS and run the business while in the country.
 Many people choose this route simply because it is the easiest way to stay in Indonesia long term.
-Regardless of the business opportunity, a company is oftentimes a method of securing a permanent residency flag.
-Starting a business to gain residency in Thailand is popular, many entrepreneurs start a business for a Singapore Passport, and indeed, Indonesia is no exception.
+Regardless of the business opportunity, a company is oftentimes a method of securing permanent residency.
+Starting a business to gain residency in Thailand is popular, many entrepreneurs start a business for Singapore residency, and indeed, Indonesia is no exception.

 Invest in Property in Indonesia

 Foreigners are not allowed to buy real estate in Indonesia.
-However, where there is a will, there is a way, and its not uncommon for foreigners to have property they have purchased though a proxy, which leaves them somewhat exposed.
+However, where there is a will, there is a way, and it’s not uncommon for foreigners to have property they have purchased through a proxy, which leaves them somewhat exposed.
 Some common methods for securing the property through liens (that are effective elsewhere) are not useful in Indonesia.

 A 20% down payment and the prevailing interest rate is somewhere between 12-15% which makes owning even for an Indonesian not as easy as elsewhere – such as the United States; where the FHA, local or state HDA (Housing Development Authority) can provide a loan program.
 Some of these loans in the US for first time home buyers typically only require 3% down payment.